Find a Property

 Master Commissioner’s Auction Search

 The Master Commissioner Office holds auctions for homes that are in foreclosure.
 This site provides a list of properties to be auctioned in the near future, information on the auctioning process, and what to do after a property is purchased.
-Auctions are typically held on the first floor of the Old Jail Building, 514 West Liberty Street, Louisville, Kentucky.
+Auctions are typically held in the Jury Pool Room on the second floor of the Jefferson County Judicial Center, 700 West Jefferson Street, Louisville, Kentucky.
 If held elsewhere, notice may be obtained from the Commissioner’s Office.

 Search Property Information